Artica Svalbard

 Artica Svalbard believes that impactful residencies foster meaningful connections.
 Residents are encouraged to share their work through an artist talk, presentation, debate, lecture, or workshop, contributing to cultural exchange and dialogue with the local community in Longyearbyen.

-After the deadline, OCA will select 3 artists to be Artica residents in 2026.
+After the deadline, OCA will select three artists to be Artica residents in 2027.

-The duration of the residency is minimum 6 weeks, and the dates are located according to your schedule and Artica’s accommodation schedule.
+The residency lasts at least 6 weeks, and the dates are determined according to your schedule and Artica’s accommodation schedule.

 If you have other questions about Artica Svalbard residency, please contact OCA team member, Itzel Esquivel.